Forest Plan Background

 The National Forest Management Act (NFMA) of 1976 (60 KB PDF) required every national forest to develop a plan.
 Today, these plans provide broad direction for managing natural resources for the American people.
 Plans are programmatic in nature, meaning they cover a large geographic area, and their management direction is broad in scope.
 In addition, every forest plan must be consistent with environmental laws and regulations such as the Endangered Species Act and Clean Water Act.

-The Prescott's revised Forest Plan will have five main components:
+The Prescott's revised Forest Plan has six main components:

 Desired Conditions — what people want the Prescott National Forest to look like, and what they want it to provide.
 These conditions must contribute to ecological, social, and economic sustainability.